Developer

 Relationships

 For example, if a Jira work item is linked to a Confluence page, Teamwork Graph stores a relationship between those two objects.
-This allows features like Rovo, analytics dashboards, or automation workflows to “connect the dots” across work.
-Key characteristics of relationships include:
+This allows features like Rovo, analytics dashboards, automation workflows, or the custom app you are building to "connect the dots" across work.

 • They form a semantic network: Relationships form a web of connections that can be queried to answer questions, power analytics, and drive automation.